gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

 ## Prerequisite
 The Closure Java is released as a docker container based on Ubuntu 20.04.
 See [Docker Installation] (https://docs.docker.com/engine/install/ubuntu/) for instructions on installing docker on Ubuntu.

+## Pre-built Releases
+A pre-built source release is available at [source release] (https://github.com/gaps-closure/capo/releases/download/T0.2/source-release) and a binary release at [binary release] (https://github.com/gaps-closure/capo/releases/download/T0.2/binary-release).
+Using the source release docker, one can skip the next step (Build the Source Container) and proceeds to the rest, which builds a docker image equivalent to the binary release when completes successfully.

 ## Build the Source Container
 Save the dockerfile in the appendix to a file, e.g. the default Dockerfile, and build the container as follows.